bgplab/bgplab/docs/policy/d-no-export.md

 ### Device Requirements {#req}

 * Use any device [supported by the _netlab_ BGP configuration module](https://netlab.tools/platforms/#platform-routing-support) for the customer- and external routers.
+* You can do automated lab validation with Arista EOS, Cumulus Linux, or FRR running on X1 and X2.
+Automated lab validation requires _netlab_ release 1.8.3 or higher.
 * Git repository contains external router initial device configurations for Cumulus Linux.

 ### Lab Wiring